kenegozi/kenegozi.github.io/_posts/2008-08-30-clients-are-from-venus-developers-are-from-mars.markdown

-Through my life as a software developer, usually my clients did not possess the same technical skills that I did.
+Through my life as a software developer, usually my clients did not possess the same technical skills that I had.

 They did not take "Systems Analysis and Design" course in collage, and they could make very little sense out of UML diagrams.

-Blueprints and such are waaaaay to abstract for them.
+Blueprints and such were waaaaay to abstract for them.

 And guess what?
-I also lack their knowledge.
+I also lacked their knowledge.
 At best I had a vague idea about their field, and about the domain of their problem which the project I was working on should have addressed.

-we speak different languages.
+We spoke different languages.